 The Apple II, also known as the Apple ][, was an 8-bit home computer released by Apple on June 10, 1977.
 It was designed by Steve Wozniak in conjunction with Steve Jobs.
 The standard model cost $1,298.

-The Apple II had a 1 MHz CPU and 4 kilobytes of RAM.
-The BASIC programming language was built into one of the computer's ROMs, allowing users to write their own computer programs.
-It used NTSC graphics output, capable of displaying on a standard TV monitor.
+The Apple II had a 1 MHz CPU and 4 kilobytes of RAM (random-access memory).
+The BASIC programming language was built in one of the computer's ROMs (read-only memory), allowing users to write their own computer programs.
+It used NTSC (National Television System Committee) graphics output, capable of displaying on a standard TV monitor.
 It displayed text in monochrome and only uppercase letters, using 40 characters per line and 24 lines per screen.
 It also had low and high-resolution graphics modes, which could display color.